Very good find. Out of luck and just walked by.... Loved food, especially the desserts. Had the lunch special Bento which was great value.

 It’s not the only over-the-top aspect.
 A trip to the loo is like a challenge from ‘The Crystal Maze’: you’ll need to negotiate two flights of steps; hover in an antechamber debating which door is gents or ladies, press a button to slide back a glass panel, push (hard) to open the heavy cubicle door, then press another button to gain release.

 Truth is, Chotto Matte won’t be for everyone.
 If you don’t like loud music, or are a culinary traditionalist, you may find it an affront to the senses.
-But if you’re after a buzz, glitz and a more affordable taste of Nobu, then Christmas has come early.
+But if you’re after a buzz, glitz and a more affordable taste of Nobu, then you're about to get lucky.

 Chotto Matte 11-13 Frith Street

 - Venue phone:

 020 7042 7171